Euro banknotes: Europa series

 The European Central Bank intends to redesign the notes every seven or eight years.
 A new series, called the "Europa series", was released from 2013; the first notes entered circulation on 2 May 2013.
 The new series includes slight changes, notably the inclusion of the face of the mythological princess Europa in the watermark and in the hologram stripe.

 New production and anti-counterfeiting techniques are employed on the new notes, but the design shares the colours of the first series and the theme of bridges and arches.
 The new notes are nonetheless recognisable as a new series.

 The new notes also reflect the expansion of the European Union: every member of the EU is depicted on it.
 The initial series did not include the recent members Cyprus and Malta (Cyprus was off the map to the east and Malta was too small to be depicted.)

 The Bulgarian Cyrillic alphabet features on the Europa series banknotes, as a result of Bulgaria joining the European Union in 2007.
-Thus this series includes "ЕВРО", which is the Bulgarian spelling for EURO, as well as the abbreviation "ЕЦБ" (short for Европейска централна банка in Bulgarian), with Bulgaria scheduled to join the eurozone and abandon the Bulgarian lev in 2026.
+Thus this series includes "ЕВРО", which is the Bulgarian spelling for EURO, as well as the abbreviation "ЕЦБ" (short for Европейска централна банка in Bulgarian), with Bulgaria having joined the eurozone and abandoning the Bulgarian lev on the 1st of January, 2026.
 The new banknotes also feature the Maltese abbreviation BĊE (Bank Ċentrali Ewropew), the Hungarian abbreviation EKB (Európai Központi Bank) and the Polish abbreviation EBC (Europejski Bank Centralny).
 The modified 5 euro note features the initials of the European Central Bank in each of the contemporary EU member languages in a column on the left-hand side of the obverse.
 The word "euro" in Latin, Greek, and Cyrillic lettering has also been moved to a more central position.